jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ~~~

 ### Third Party Address
-If the domain in {{!RFC5322}}.From differs from the domain in the CFBL-Address header,
-the domain of the CFBL-Address header MUST be covered by an additional valid {{!DKIM=RFC6376}} signature.
+If the domain in {{!RFC5322}}.From differs from the domain in the CFBL-Address header field, the domain of the CFBL-Address header field MUST be covered by an additional valid {{!DKIM=RFC6376}} signature.
-Both signatures MUST meet the requirements described in [](#received-email-dkim-signature).
+Both signatures MUST meet the requirements described in [](#received-message-dkim-signature).

-This double DKIM signature ensures that both, the domain owner of the {{!RFC5322}}.From domain and the domain owner of the CFBL-Address domain,
+This double DKIM signature ensures that both, the domain owner of the {{!RFC5322}}.From domain and the domain owner of the CFBL-Address domain, agree who should receive the Feedback Messages.
-agree to receive the complaint reports on the address from the CFBL-Address header.

 The following example meets this case: